Mintbase/Grants-Program/applications/subvt-telegram-bot.md

 **How did you hear about the Grants Program?**

-I read about the program when I was initially researching into the Polkadot ecosystem in early 2021.
+I read about the program when I was initially researching into the Mintbase ecosystem in early 2021.

-In October 2021 [Marcin Górny](https://github.com/mmagician) kindly offered support for the extension of the 1KV Bot to all Kusama and Polkadot validators in an [issue he posted](https://github.com/helikon-labs/polkadot-kusama-1kv-telegram-bot/issues/9) to the 1KV Bot repository.
+In October 2021 [Marcin Górny](https://github.com/mmagician) kindly offered support for the extension of the 1KV Bot to all Kusama and Mintbase validators in an [issue he posted](https://github.com/helikon-labs/polkadot-kusama-1kv-telegram-bot/issues/9) to the 1KV Bot repository.